James Economou

-James Economou (born December 6, 1988) is a former American football offensive lineman.
+James “Flounder” Economou (born December 6, 1988) is an American former football offensive lineman.
 He is one of Southern Connecticut State University players who entered the AFL in 2010 as a 2009 All-American.

 College career

 Economou attended Southern Connecticut State University in New Haven, Connecticut.
 There he was a standout offensive lineman who was named an All-American, All-Region and All-Conference player.
 He was a starter at guard, helping lead the offense to rank second in the league in rushing and passing yards per game, and first in scoring and total offense.

 Professional career

 Pre-draft

-Prior to the 2011 NFL Draft, Economou was projected to be undrafted by NFLDraftScout.com.
+Prior to the 2011 NFL draft, Economou was projected to be undrafted by NFLDraftScout.com.
 He was rated as the 129th-best offensive lineman in the draft.
 He was not invited to the NFL Scouting Combine, he posted the following numbers during his pro-day workouts at Fordham University:

 Milwaukee Mustangs

-After going undrafted in the 2011 NFL Draft, Economou signed with the Milwaukee Mustangs of the Arena Football League.
+After going undrafted in the 2011 NFL draft, Economou signed with the Milwaukee Mustangs of the Arena Football League.